V4Fire/Core/src/core/pull/README.md

 import Pull from 'core/pull';

 const pull = new Pull(
-  // function return value that are stored in pull
-  () => Object(),
+  // function return value that will be stored in pull () => Object(),

   // start number of objects in pull